Maternal Newborn Nursing Practice Test

 Questions in this domain will evaluate your knowledge and skills in:

 - Factors related to the mother’s and newborn’s health before (antenatal factors) and during (intrapartum factors) delivery, including age, health, risk factors, fetal assessment including heart rate, medications used in labor, complications of labor, and method of delivery

 Questions in this domain will evaluate your knowledge and abilities relating to:

 - Understanding and assessing the physiologic changes, including laboratory results across the reproductive, cardiopulmonary, genitourinary, gastrointestinal, hematological, and endocrine systems.

-- Nursing care in regards to postpartum health assessment, knowledge of common medications, common problems and complications, and understanding of patient education
+- Nursing care concerning postpartum health assessment, knowledge of common medications, common problems and complications, and understanding of patient education

 - Lactation and newborn feeding, including nutrition for lactating mothers, proper positioning for breastfeeding, frequency and duration of breastfeeding, breast and nipple care, ways to supplement breastfeeding, and how to express and store breast milk, potential complications or concerns related to breastfeeding, separation of mothers from newborns, and potential newborn complications

 - Knowledge of psychosocial and ethical issues such as how parents and newborns interact and potential barriers to interactions, how new mothers take on their roles, how siblings handle family changes, domestic violence, factors that influence family integration, adoption, perinatal grief, and ethical principles

 3. Newborn Assessment and Management (19%)